cryptoparty/handbook/src/chapter_02_understanding_browsing/06_vpn.md

 > "A virtual private network (VPN) is a technology for using the Internet or another intermediate network to connect computers to isolated remote computer networks that would otherwise be inaccessible.."([http://en.wikipedia.org/wiki/Virtual_private_network](http://en.wikipedia.org/wiki/Virtual_private_network))

 Many commercial VPN providers stress the anonymity that their service provides.
-Quoting Ipredator.org page (a VPN service started by the people behind The Pirate Bay project): "You'll exchange the IP address you get from your ISP for an anonymous IP address.
-You get a safe/encrypted connection between your computer and the Internet".
+Quoting Ipredator.org page (a VPN service started by the people behind The Pirate Bay project):

+> "You'll exchange the IP address you get from your ISP for an anonymous IP address.
+You get a safe/encrypted connection between your computer and the Internet". ([https://www.ipredator.se](https://www.ipredator.se))

 Indeed, when you access the Internet via a VPN connection it does appear as if the connection is originating from the IP address of IPredator servers.

-> "You'll exchange the IP address you get from your ISP for an anonymous IP address.
-You get a safe/encrypted connection between your computer and the Internet." ([https://www.ipredator.se](https://www.ipredator.se))